Officials believe body of Iowa student Mollie Tibbetts found

 - Alligator kills woman trying to protect her dog at resort

+Last week, Vice President Mike Pence met privately with the Tibbetts family during a visit to Iowa and told them that “you’re on the hearts of every American.”

+While hundreds of people have been interviewed, no suspects have been publicly identified in Tibbetts’ disappearance.

 Willey’s group has been administering a reward fund that raised nearly $400,000 for any tip that led to Tibbetts’ safe return.
-He says the fund will now likely be used for any information that helps police catch any person responsible for her death.
+He said the fund will now likely be used for any information that helps police catch anyone responsible for her death.

-“Once they catch their breath, this will turn into a weapon going the other direction to catch the person who did it,” he said.
+“Once they catch their breath, this will turn into a weapon going the other direction, to catch the person who did it,” he said.

+Tibbetts, a psychology major, would have started her junior year this week in Iowa City, about 60 miles (100 kilometers) east of Brooklyn.
+She was staying with her longtime boyfriend and working while home from school over the summer.